aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 ### Rook Ceph dashboard

-Make the customizations to the `ceph.yml` to configure where the dashboard appears.
+Make the customizations to the `ceph.yml` to configure where the dashboard appears. `ceph.gsp.test` by default.

 For more details and full walkthrough, see [rook ceph dashboard docs](https://rook.io/docs/rook/master/ceph-dashboard.html).